zeineb111/Linguistic-cues-for-Textual-classification/index.md

 **Interpretation**
-The Fake news are on average more subjective than the True news.
+The Fake news are on average more subjective than the True news, with a small std.
 This is explained by the fact that subjectivity variates inversely to neutrality, thus in Fake news we have given the populist tone we tend to use strong words like 'resounding' and 'astonishing'.

 * **Expansion, contingency and comparison**
 For these features, no predefined method was found.
-Thus, we collected markers from the internet for each of them and combined them with the features that we extracted from the diplomacy dataset, to get the complete set of markers. we show here the results we got for the average values of the expansion, contingency and comparison features for the Fake and Real news:
+Thus, we collected markers from the internet for each of them and combined them with the features that we extracted from the diplomacy dataset, to get the most complete set of markers. we show here the results we got for the average values of the expansion, contingency and comparison features for the Fake and Real news:

 <p align="center">
      <img src="discourse_markers_new.png" >
 </p>

-On average Fake news contain more expansion, contingency and comparison discourse connectors than the True news.
+On average Fake news contain more expansion, contingency and comparison discourse connectors than the True news, with small standard deviations.
 This shows that True news are less eloquent than Fake news.
-Short sentences strait to the point are factual whereas long sentences that compose fake news need more discourse connectors.
+Short sentences strait to the point are factual whereas long sentences that compose Fake news need more discourse connectors.

 * **Premises and conclusions**